Scope of this article about soundproofing.

 STC and IIC ratings of material assemblies are determined in laboratory conditions designed to eliminate any external factors that are not part of the assembly under test.
 This standardized approach allows for quickly and roughly comparing various materials and assemblies based on STC and IIC numbers.

-Performance of these assemblies in actual structures in the field is more variable, because there are many external factors influencing the soundproofing effectiveness that cannot be always eliminated in a practical field situation.
+The performance of these assemblies in actual structures in the field is more variable because many external factors influence the soundproofing effectiveness that cannot always be eliminated in a practical field situation.
 Some of these factors are:

 - Quality of construction